Moving to Saudi Arabia from the US: Cost, Visa, and Healthcare Guide

 WHAT SAUDI ARABIA IS ACTUALLY LIKE

-The cost picture is surprisingly favorable.
-A single person can live reasonably well on roughly $1,550 a month, and a couple can manage on around $2,400 -- compared to equivalent US city living, you're looking at costs that run about 48% lower overall.
-Housing and food absorb most of that, and both are genuinely affordable, particularly outside Riyadh.
-Healthcare scores an 8 out of 10, and the private hospital infrastructure in major cities is legitimately good -- expats on employer packages typically get solid private coverage included, which is the norm for professional contracts here.
-Bureaucracy for foreign residents operates through the Absher digital platform, which handles residency permits, visa tracking, and government services.
-It works well by regional standards once you're set up, though the initial paperwork for an Iqama (residency permit) still requires patience and usually an employer sponsor walking you through it.
+The budget picture is unexpectedly favorable: roughly $1,550 monthly for one person, $2,400 for a couple, about 48% under equivalent US city costs.
+Housing and food absorb most of it and stay genuinely affordable, especially outside Riyadh.
+Medical care scores 8 out of 10, with legitimately strong private hospital infrastructure in the major cities, and expats on employer packages typically get solid private coverage bundled into the job, which is standard for professional contracts here.
+Residency runs through Absher, the government's digital platform handling permits, visa tracking, and most official business.
+It functions well by regional standards once configured, though the initial Iqama paperwork still wants patience and usually an employer sponsor walking you through the process.

 Living in Saudi Arabia is approximately 48% cheaper than the United States.
 A single person spends around $1550/month on average, excluding rent.